The Best Paper Shredders for Your Money

 The 79Ci has a convenient 6-gallon pull-out bin and can run for up to 20 minutes, with a 30-minute cool-down period.
 It comes with Fellowes' SafeSense technology, which immediately stops the unit when you touch the paper opening, so it's suitable for home offices where there are kids or pets.

 As for the downsides, some reviewers say that the caster wheels are difficult to install.
 Others claim the pull-out bin is difficult to remove without getting shredded paper on the floor and also hard to reinsert.

 - Child-safe, jam-proof design

 - Excellent shredding speed

 - Clear and easy-to-understand instructions

 5. Best heavy duty shredder: Bonsaii EverShred C149-C

 With a run-time of up to 60 minutes and a cool-down time of just 10 minutes, the Bonsaii EverShred C149-C offers a high-performance motor for those who prefer to do their shredding as one uninterrupted task.

 The C149-C’s blade handles up to 18 sheets in a single pass.
-It can destroy small paper clips, staples, CDs/DVDs, and credit cards.
+It can destroy small paper clips, staples, CDs/DVDs and credit cards.
 It has P3 level security, meaning it can be used to shred documents with confidential information into particles of approximately 5mm x 40mm.
-Its auto start/reverse functions, on the other hand, allows it to automatically shred documents and reverse when misfed, reducing paper jams.
+This model's auto start/reverse functions allow it to automatically shred documents and reverse when misfed, reducing paper jams.

 Another remarkable detail is that its motor is reasonably quiet, with a noise level of 62 decibels (dB).
 That's comparable to a conversation in an office setting.
 In addition, Bonsaii offers a one-year warranty on all parts.